 Next, choose the plants that need protection from moisture loss, weed infestation, and temperature shock the most - these are the ones that need mulching first.
 Bulbs, perennials, and flowers like roses and rhododendrons are good examples.

 Bulbs are usually planted in early fall, so they need time to develop their roots before they become dormant in the winter.
-A thick layer of mulch can keep soil temperature even so they can grow roots and pop out by spring.
+A thick layer of landscape rubber mulch can keep soil temperature even so they can grow roots and pop out by spring.
 Perennials and evergreen plants particularly need thorough mulching as their leaves have a tendency to lose water to cold air.
 Rosebushes need 10-12 inches of mulching around their base only after the first hard frost of signaling winter.
 Mulching rosebushes too early can delay their dormancy and result in inferior roses.

 As a general rule, always mulch before the frost sets in.
 This allows healthy microorganisms and earthworms to work longer and more efficiently during winter.
+Preparing your garden right during the fall will help you winterize your garden.